2024 PARADE RULES AND REGULATIONS

 Any parade applicant and most especially all parade participants (whose applications have been accepted), are cordially invited to ask any member of the Bel Air Independence Day Committee for ideas or suggestions about this.
 We love creativity and we applaud those who exercise it!

-Meanwhile, it is also important to understand that our parade rules are intended to help participants understand what is proper parade conduct.
-However, these rules are not all-inclusive.
+In addition, it is also important to understand that our parade rules are intended to help participants understand what is proper parade conduct in any year.
+These rules are not all-inclusive.
 Consequently, parade participants may be given instructions by parade officials in the staging areas or during the parade, and participants must comply with such instructions immediately and completely, or they may be ejected from the parade, and will certainly not be invited to participate in future parades.

 I. OVERALL DETAILS

-A. Date and Time of Parade: Wednesday, July 4, 2018, 6:00 pm - 8:00 pm.
-Note: information on this page was accurate as of February 1, 2018, and is subject to change without notice.
-Applicants to the 2018 parade should be aware that 2018 rules, regulations, details of staging, parade route, dispersal, etc., are subject to change or revision.
+A. Date and Time of Parade: Thursday, July 4, 2024, 6:00 pm - 8:00 pm.
+Note: information on this page was accurate as of August 21, 2023, and is subject to change without notice.
+Applicants to the 2024 parade should be aware that rules, regulations, details of staging, parade route, dispersal, etc., are subject to change or revision with or without notice.

 C. Description of Applicants: The Bel Air Independence Day Parade is pleased to invite many different sorts of units, including but not limited to color guards, floats, marching units, wheeling or riding units ("scouts on bikes"), motorized units, emergency vehicles, military vehicles, comic acts, car clubs, novelty units, commercial or business entries, equestrian units, etc., to apply to participate in our parade.
 SEE BELOW FOR DEFINITIONS AND LIMITS APPLYING TO THESE UNITS.